Social Democratic Students of Sweden

 The Social Democratic Students of Sweden (Socialdemokratiska Studentförbundet [sʊsɪˈɑ̂ːldɛmʊˌkrɑːtɪska stɵˈdɛ̂nːtfœrˌbɵndɛt]; S-Studenter) is the student organisation of the Swedish Social Democratic Party.
-The organisations acronym is SSF, this acronym is most commonly used in international organisations such as IUSY or YES.
+SSF, the acronym is most commonly used in international organisations such as IUSY or YES.

-Created again in 1990, the organisation today has about 1200 members spread out over the country, most of them students at either universities or poly-technics.
-The organisation is today run by Talla Alkurdi, previously a student at Göteborg University, and Sverker Falk-Lissel, a student at Stockholm university.
+Created again in 1990, the organisation today has about 2000 members spread out over the country, most of them students at either universities or poly-technics.

 The Social Democratic Students of Sweden focuses on questions connected to higher education but also organises seminars and debates on various topics such as: international affairs, gender equality, discrimination and equality at the labour market.
 In recent years the organisation has become a strong voice in the ideological debate within the Swedish Labour Movement.
 The Social Democratic Students of Sweden was the first social democratic organisation to argue for a Swedish EU (EC) membership and also the first to call for a common European currency.
-The organisation has also a strong engagement in the movement for democracy in Burma, with which it has worked in partnership since 1996.
+The organisation also has a strong relationship with the movement for democracy in Myanmar, with which it has worked in partnership with since 1996.